“You’re a fairy,” he said.

 Sarah whined, “But it’s so nice out.”

 “You’re the one who wanted to live on the first floor.”
 I almost shut the door before saying, “Thanks again for saving me.”

-The next morning was rough.
+The following day was rough.
 I felt worse than I should have.
 Maybe Sarah’s tea didn’t mix well with my one glass of wine.
-Or maybe it was the weird dreams.
+Or perhaps it was the weird dreams.
 Whatever it was, I was taking it out on my toast.

 Zombie Sarah came out with rollers still in her hair and only one eye of makeup done.
 She headed straight to the coffee pot.